AlphaEye420/DayZ-Modwork/Server_Tools/Expansion_TraderZone_Tools/Market_Classlist_Tool/readme.md

 ## Market Classlist Maker

-1. DL or Make a MakeClassList.bat and MakeClassList.ps1 file out of these somewhere in your PC folders  (name 2 files exactly these names!)
+1. DL or Make: MakeClassList.bat and MakeClassList.ps1 files from the provided code somewhere in your PC folders  (name 2 files exactly these names!)
 2. In DayZ\Profiles\ExpansMod\Market, select all and drag them onto the .bat file

 You will get a class list of all of what you are selling on in your market.